mgcooper/baseflow/README.md

 ## Package namespace

 The `baseflow` toolbox uses the package namespace `+baseflow`.
 Package functions are accessed using dot notation: `baseflow.<function name>`.
-If dot notation is used, the package does not need to be imported.
-The package is imported implicitly by the `+` prefix on the directory name, as long as the **toolbox** (not package) directory is on the matlab search path (i.e., the parent folder containing the `+baseflow` package directory needs to be on the Matlab search path).
+The package does not need to be imported, but the parent folder containing the `+baseflow` package folder (i.e., the **toolbox** folder) needs to be on the Matlab search path.

 If desired, package functions can be imported into a workspace using `import baseflow.<function name>`.
-Subsequent calls to the imported function can then omit the package prefix.
+Subsequent calls to the imported function can omit the package prefix.
 The entire package can be imported using `import baseflow.*`.
 However, imported functions are only available in the calling workspace.
 To use imported package functions in called functions or class definition files, import them again in those files or just use dot notation at all times, which is the convention used throughout the `baseflow` toolbox.

 <!-- If any other `+baseflow` packages exist on the search path, functions in all packages share the `+baseflow` namespace, similar to a [python namespace package](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/) -->